sjvnnings/souhackathon2023-shakespeare/README.md

 ## Rules
 * You cannot start coding before the start of Hackathon.
 * Edits or additions after the deadline will not be considered.
+* Code must be in your `main` branch in order to be considered.
+No code from other branches will be considered.

 ## Getting Started